smattingly/database-tutorial/part2.md

 The primary key of $\lbrace$`email`, `check_in_time`$\rbrace$ tells the DBMS to enforce entity integrity for visits.

 A **foreign key** is a set of columns that contains values drawn from the same domain as a different table's primary key.
 This is a way of "linking" rows in different tables.
 The `FOREIGN KEY` constraint tells the DBMS that `email` column values in this table refer to `email` column values in the `student` table.
 In other words, both columns have the same set of possible values (the same domain).
-This allows the DBMS to enforce **referential integrity** by ensuring that, for every `email` value that appears in `visit2nf`, there is a `student` table row with the same value in its `email` column.
+This tells the DBMS to enforce **referential integrity** by ensuring that, for every `email` value that appears in `visit2nf`, there is a `student` table row with the same value in its `email` column.
 This has several implications.

 - MySQL will reject attempts to `INSERT` a `visit2nf` row with an `email` address that does not appear in the `student` table.
 In other words, a student's information must be in the database first, and then they can log visits.
 This ensures that a "link" or reference to an existing student is present when the visit is logged.
 - MySQL will reject attempts to `UPDATE` `student` table `email` values when there are `visit2nf` rows containing the same `email` values.
 This prevents breaking the reference by changing data.